averkinderen/uptec.github.io/_posts/2024-01-21-auth-series-5-call-protected-api-by-azure-ad-microsoft-entra-id-via-web-app-authorization-code-flow.md

 <br/>

-This is 5th tutorial of the **Auth Series**.
-Before we start, i really encourage you to read our previous #1 and #2 tutorials that will have same correlation used in this tutorial.
+This is the 5th tutorial of the **Auth Series**.
+Before we start, I really encourage you to read our previous #1 and #2 tutorials that will give you some context to this tutorial.

 [Auth Series #1 - Microsoft Entra ID/Azure AD Authentication using ASP.NET Core MVC](/auth-series-1-azure-entra-id-authentication-using-aspnet-core-mvc)

 [Auth Series #2 - Protect ASP.NET Core Api with Microsoft Entra ID/Azure AD and Access It via Postman](/auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman)

 In this tutorial, we will create a todo api using ASP.NET Core API 7x and let the Microsoft Entra ID/Azure ID as the authorization mechanism to protect our api (OAuth2/JWT).
 Next, we will also create a web app ASP.NET Core MVC 7x that will call our todo api.
 The web app will also get protected by Microsoft Entra ID/Azure AD via OpenID Connect Authorization Code Flow.

 Here are the requirements used in this tutorial: